MathonsiSiphosethu/Survival_Analysis_AIMS/README.md

-# Comperison of lifetime data analysis with application to health and demographic survelience system data.
+# Comparison of methods for lifetime data analysis with application to health and demographic surveillance system data.